HACKERALERT/Picocrypt/README.md

 -----END PGP PUBLIC KEY BLOCK-----</pre>

 # Community
-Here are some places where you can stay up to date with Picocrypt and get involved:
+Here are some places where you can get involved with Picocrypt:
 <ul>
 	<li><a href="https://discord.gg/8QM4A2caxH">Discord</a></li>
 	<li><a href="https://www.reddit.com/r/Picocrypt/">Reddit</a></li>
 </ul>

-I highly recommend you join the Discord server because most communication will take place there.
+While I won't be active in these communities myself, they are still a great place to ask questions and help one another out.
 Remember to only trust these social networks and be aware of hackers that might try to impersonate me.
 I will never ask you for your password, and anyone who does is not me.
 I will never tell you to download a file from a suspicious link, and anyone who does is not me.

 # Stargazers
 How's Picocrypt doing?
 Take a look below to find out.